Intervention/docs/image/v3/modifying/resizing.md

 actual image.
 If the specified sizes are larger than the original, the image area is added in the specified color.
 If the specified sizes are smaller, the original image area is cropped.
-The given position is taken into account and determines at which edge of the image the change is made.
+The given position is taken into account and determines where the original image is fixed.

 #### Parameters